LauraMayock/rock-paper-scissors-lizard-spock/README.md

 # Objective

 The goal is to create an interactive front-end site that provides entertainment for people of all ages.
-Users will be able to play and fun and entertaining game of Rock Paper Scissor Lizard Spock against the computer and, after each round, see a clear message on who the winner was and what the deciding factor was.
+Users will be able to play a fun and entertaining game of Rock Paper Scissor Lizard Spock against the computer and, after each round, see a clear message on who the winner was and what the deciding factor was.

 [Back to top](#content)